 Mercado Central de Atarazanas Market

 The entrance to this market alone is very valuable and spectacular.
 This 14th-century Islamic horseshoe entrance gate is the only surviving part of the old Moore shipyard.
-Moreover, you can enter this vast market and see the bustling scenes of vendors selling fresh fruits, vegetables and cheese.
+Moreover, you can enter this vast market and see the bustling scenes of vendors selling fresh fruits, vegetables, and cheese.

 Botanical Gardens Housing Tropical Plants

-Botanical Gardens are another one of beautiful tourist attractions in Malaga.
+Botanical Gardens are another one of the beautiful tourist attractions in Malaga.
 These gardens were built in 1855 by Mark Loring and his wife.
 These unique areas are full of vibrant Mediterranean, tropical and subtropical plants and flowers.
 Also, you can see various species from all over the world available here.
-This garden, which is itself a collection of many different gardens, offers a variety of unique landscapes.
+This garden, which is a collection of many different gardens, offers a variety of unique landscapes.

 Picasso Birthplace Museum Best Known for its Arts

 One of the must-see attractions in Malaga for modern art lovers is seeing the museum in the old part of town.
-This part has the house where Picasso was born showing many works by this artist.
-This collection covers Picasso’s entire life and his artistic career from his first studies to his creative innovations.
+This part has the house where Picasso was born, showing many works by this artist.
+This collection covers Picasso’s entire life and his artistic career, from his first studies to his creative innovations.
 Moreover, these works include works created between 1892 and 1972.
 They display a wide range of styles and techniques of masterful Picasso.